Message mode

 The base mode SendRemainingValue

-does not take previous actions into account, i.e. it doesn’t recalculate the remaining value of the incoming message based on previously sent messages or performed actions during action phase.
+does not take previous actions into account, i.e., it doesn’t recalculate the remaining value of the incoming message based on previously sent messages or actions performed during the action phase.

 Unlike SendRemainingValue